turtlecabbage-juno/vim/vim.md

 u - undo
-o - create new line beneath cursor and enter insert mode O - same but create new line above instead
+o - create new line beneath cursor and enter insert mode O - same but create new line above instead a - insert character after cursor
+A - insert character at end of line r - replace one character
+R - replace characters until esc is pushed

 # ":" commands (Normal mode)